davestewart/davestewart-content/content/products/timezone-planner/index.md

 ## Intro

-If you're like me and you work on remote teams, you know it can be really difficult not just to know when folks are supposed to be online, but the **context** in which they are online; is it a reasonable hour, are they missing an evening with their family, maybe they're up outrageously early to align with a stand-up?
+If you're like me and you work on remote teams, you know juggling timezone differences is _hard_.

+Not just understanding when folks are supposed to be online, but in what **context**; is it a reasonable hour, are they missing an evening with their family, maybe they're up outrageously early or late to align with a stand-up – or maybe they should be working but you suspect they're not?

+And keeping yourself accountable can be difficult too; it can be easy to fudge starting or finishing on time, or miss connecting with someone because you didn't understand the overlap.

+Just checking the time and doing some mental arithmetic is not always sufficient.

 ### Product

-[Timezone Planner for Remote Teams](https://davestewart.gumroad.com/l/timezone-planner) lets you visualise your remote team's availability, figure out their time of day, days on and off, and be more practical and conscientious in planning meetings.
+[Timezone Planner for Remote Teams](https://davestewart.gumroad.com/l/timezone-planner) lets you visualise your remote team's availability, their time of day, working hours, to be more practical and conscientious in planning your work, meetings and deadlines.

-It comes in the form of a [Google Sheet](https://www.google.co.uk/sheets/about/), so it's ubiquitous and even customisable:
+It comes in the form of a [Google Sheet](https://www.google.co.uk/sheets/about/), so it's ubiquitous and even _customisable_ if you want additional control:

 ![demo](./screenshots/team.png)

-It can sit in an open browser tab, and you can check-in as you need.
-It renders based on your timezone and updates throughout the day so it's simple to grok where everyone is in their day (or night!).
+You can leave it open in a browser tab, and check-in as needed.
+It renders from your timezone and updates throughout the day so, it's simple to grok everyone's working hours, when you need to take that call or complete your work.

 ### Benefits